phoenix125/SteamServerQuery/readme.txt

 SteamServerQuery - A small Windows commandline utility that outputs Steam game server query request data to a CSV file
-- Latest version: SteamServerQuery_v1.2 (2020-06-30)
+- Latest version: SteamServerQuery_v1.3 (2020-07-08)
 - By Phoenix125 | http://www.Phoenix125.com | http://discord.gg/EU7pzPs | kim@kim125.com

 ----- FEATURES -----
+- Run via command line
-- Writes a CSV file containing all output data from a Steam Game Server Query Request
+- Gets the response of a Steam Game Server Query.
-- Data includes number of online players, max players, and server name
+- Data aquired includes: number of online players, max players, server name, map name, and more.
+- Outputs the data to any of the following:
+	- CSV with or without lables
+	- Text File with or without labels
+	- Command line output with or without labels

 ----- INSTRUCTIONS -----
-- In Windows command prompt, execute SteamServerQuery "ip:port"
-ex:
+- Run in Command Prompt

+Use: SteamServerQuery {options} IP:port
-SteamServerQuery "127.0.0.1:30001"
+  or: SteamServerQuery {options} URL:port

+-h = Displays this help text
+-pw = Print output to commandline with labels
+-po = Print output to commandline WITHOUT labels
+-tw = Write output to txt file with labels to [E:\\SteamServerQueryLabel.txt] -to = Write output to txt file WITHOUT labels to [E:\\SteamServerQueryNOLabel.txt] -cw = Write output to csv file with Labels to [E:\\SteamServerQueryLabel.csv] -co = Write output to csv file WITHOUT labels to [E:\\SteamServerQueryNOLabel.csv]

+Example 1: SteamServerQuery -p -c 127.0.0.1:26500
+Example 2: SteamServerQuery -t phoenix125.com:26500

+NOTICE!
+For many servers, use Query Port +1
+   Ex: If query port is 30000, use 30001

+Thank you.
+Visit https://github.com/phoenix125 for updates and/or more p

 - NOTICE!
-For most servers, use the server's assigned query port +1
+For many servers, use the server's assigned query port +1
 	Ex: If your server's query port is 30000, use 30001

 ----- OUTPUT -----